-Classes offered in the fall 2015 and spring 2016 semesters that fulfill requirements in each category are listed in these graduation requirements (XLS).
+Classes offered in the spring 2016 semester that fulfill requirements in each category are listed in these graduation requirements (XLS).

 Courses that develop skills for creating and analyzing the complexities of language, form, and aesthetics through which speakers and writers represent the world or express their ideas about it.
 These courses explore written and oral forms of expression that invite creative interpretation.